00:00-00:05

 Caption: In SPIRIT- P1 and -P2, all IRs (as defined by blinded criteria of <20% improvement in tender and in swollen joint counts) at week 16 received rescue therapy and were analyzed as nonresponders after week 16 until the primary endpoint.
 After receiving rescue therapy, IRs in the PBO and Humira arms were rerandomized to Taltz 80 mg Q2W or Q4W.
 IRs from the PBO arm received their first dose of Taltz at week 16, while IRs from the Humira arm had an 8-week PBO washout period before beginning their first dose of Taltz at week 24

-Caption: ACR20/50/70=American College of Rheumatology criteria for 20%/50%/70% improvement; IR=inadequate responder; TNFi-tumor necrosis factor inhibitor; Q2W=every 2 weeks; Q4W=every 4 weeks.
+Caption: ACR20/50/70=American College of Rheumatology criteria for 20%/50%/70% improvement; IR=inadequate responder; TNFi=tumor necrosis factor inhibitor; Q2W=every 2 weeks; Q4W=every 4 weeks.

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Narrator: As you can see here, Taltz provided significant improvement in joint symptoms at week 24 in both trials.
+Dr. Mark Jackson: As you can see here, Taltz provided significant improvement in joint symptoms at week 24 in both trials.

 Caption: Powerful Joint Symptom Improvement in PsA at week 24, NRI1,14-17

-Caption: ACR RESPONSE, NRI
+Caption: ACR response, NRI

 Caption: SPIRIT-P1 was not designed to test the noninferiority or superiority of Taltz to Humira.
+Thus, these data should not be used to compare efficacy between these products.

-Caption: Primary endpoint = ACR20 response at week 24.
+Caption: Primary endpoint=ACR20 response at week 24.

 Caption: Inadequate responders (<20% improvement in tender and in swollen joint counts) at week 16 were analyzed as nonresponders after week 16 until the primary endpoint.